enquiries@brudenellchambers.com

 Successful Condemnation Proceedings regarding importation of revolver frames

-Important new case regarding Closed Material Procedures in Firearms Licensing
+Important new case regarding Closed Material Procedures ['PII'] in Firearms Licensing

 New Deactivation Specifications?

-New edition of The Firearms Law Handbook published August 2019
+New edition of The Firearms Law Handbook published Summer 2025

 Tragic case examines security requirements